Max Bill: Private life

 After a liaison with Nusch Éluard, Bill married the cellist and photographer Binia Mathilde Spoerri in January 1931.
 She died in 1988.
 From 1974 he was living together with art historian Angela Thomas; they married in 1991.

 Bill was also involved in politics.
 He was elected to the Zurich municipal council in 1961.
 From 1967 to 1971, he served as a member of the Swiss National Council.

 Bill died en route to a hospital after collapsing from a heart attack at Berlin Tegel Airport.
 He was 85 and lived in Zumikon, a Zürich suburb.

 In 1996, Jakob Bill, the son of Max, founded the Swiss Max Bill Foundation (max, binia + jakob bill stiftung) and implemented the idea of his father.
 The purpose of the foundation is to collect and take care of the works in possession of the Bill family, as well as the promotion of scientific research.

+Because Bill had not settled his estate, the legacy was divided equally between his son and his widow.
+The two heirs each independently set up a foundation.

+In 1997 Angela Thomas founded the Max Bill Georges Vantongerloo Foundation, which is based in the house and studio built by Max Bill in 1967/68 in Zumikon.
+The foundation aims to make representative parts of the work of the two artist friends Vantongerloo and Bill as well as Haus Bill Zumikon accessible to the public.